KrisSimon/FileMonitor/README.md

 # FileMonitor

-Watch for file changes in a directory with a unified API on Linux and macOS.
+Watch for file changes in a directory with a unified API on Linux, macOS, and Windows.

 ## Overview
 Detecting file changes is an OS-specific task, and the implementation differs on each major platform.
-While Linux uses sys/inotify, macOS lacks this functionality and provide `FSEventStream`.
+Linux uses sys/inotify, macOS provides `FSEventStream`, and Windows uses `ReadDirectoryChangesW`.
 Even though there are many examples available for specific platforms, the interfaces still differ.

 To address this, we have created the FileMonitor package.
 We have included code from various sources, which were not actively maintained, to provide a reliable and consistent interface for detecting file changes in a directory across